artcom/artcom.github.io/_posts/2017-06-23-control-robots-via-hololens.md

 13   HandDetected = true;
 14 }
 ```
-- Detect hands and sources pressed
 #### GestureManager.cs

+- Define which gestures should be recognized

 ```csharp
 1 /// Instantiate the NavigationRecognizer.
 2 NavigationRecognizer = new GestureRecognizer();